mbs-octoml/mbs-tvm/src/relay/collage/design.md

 operator predicates (provided for some operator/toolchain pairs by 'operator-based' BYOC integrations) and BYOC operator pattern/predicates (registered in the pattern table by 'pattern-based' BYOC integrations).
 In this way only the more boilerplate aspects of existing BYOC integrations need to be adjusted to support Collage.

+> NOTE: We'd like to coordinate or outsource these changes to the UMA project.

 Collage offers four advantages: